 I remember sitting in my home office and watching my fluffy white terri-poo Joey stand up.
 The little lump that I had felt on his back leg a few days prior was suddenly huge!
 How did that happen in just a few days?

-What was even worse was that there was some spots of blood on his dog bed.
+What was even worse was that there were some spots of blood on his dog bed.
 I checked the lump and it had cracked open.
 I’m not sure if Joey had been scratching at it or it just opened because it had grown so big so fast, but there was a foul odor coming from it.

 I immediately got him in to see my vet who suspected cancer.
 Even if it wasn’t cancer, it needed to be removed as quickly as possible to avoid infection so he was operated on the next day.

-Turns out it was cancerous and a fast growing kind.
-Fortunately though, it was isolated and hadn’t gone to any other organs so he didn’t need radiation or chemotherapy.
+Turns out it was cancerous and a fast-growing kind.
+Fortunately, though, it was isolated and hadn’t gone to any other organs so he didn’t need radiation or chemotherapy.